alpersonalwebsite/react/02_1_props.md

 Third, in your `Child component` destructure the object and use `timestamp` as value for the `key`.
 Now, try again checking x-checkbox and clicking on Add.

-I´m attaching the entire example with all the needed code in the folder: `examples/basic-react-example[map-with-key]`
+I'm attaching the entire example with all the needed code in the folder: `examples/basic-react-example[map-with-key]`

 _Remember_: each key should be `unique` and `static` in the `context` of x-array.
 This means that if we have 2 different arrays that we are mapping, we can have same key values since these "IDs" are referring to elements of different array (just a shared addresses but on different States).

-Let´s say that we want to pass down a state property of App.js to Child.js as props.
+Let's say that we want to pass down a state property of App.js to Child.js as props.

 **src/App.js**